Using a Specific Key to Sort a List of Dictionaries in Python

 # Output: [{'name': 'Bart', 'age': 10}, {'name': 'Homer', 'age': 39}]

-Advanced Sorting Techniques in Python
+Advanced Sorting Methods in Python

-3. Can I sort by multiple keys?
+3. Can I sort using multiple keys?

-8. You can perform case-insensitive sorting by using str.lower in the key function, e.g., key=lambda x: x['name'].lower().
+8. To do case-insensitive sorting, use str.lower in the key function, e.g., key=lambda x: x['name'].lower().

 9. Can I sort dictionaries by values that are lists?

-Summarizing the Sorting Techniques in Python
+Summarizing Sorting Techniques in Python

-Final Thoughts on Sorting Dictionaries in Python
+Final Thoughts on Sorting Dictionaries using Python